Osprey Electric installs

-Osprey Electric has installed thousands of EV Chargers throughout Vancouver Island, Western Canada, and as far as Winnipeg, Manitoba.
+Osprey Electric has installed thousands of EV chargers throughout Vancouver Island and Western Canada, and as far as Winnipeg, Manitoba.

-We have helped Business Owners, gas stations, First Nations, Stratas, Home Owners and Developers utilize grants and our budgeting processes to maximize their investment.
+We have helped Business Owners, Gas Stations, First Nations, Strata Buildings, Home Owners and Developers utilize grants and our budgeting processes to maximize their investment.

 If you are operating in a facility where people will be sharing EV chargers we strongly recommend they are networked chargers.
 This means you can bill off usage, and control who gets to use it.
 In some areas, there are more users than chargers and this can create conflict amongst users.